 The letter affirms positive things in your life and reminds you how others have cared for you—life seems less bleak and lonely if someone has taken such a supportive interest in us.
-Visiting the giver allows you to strengthen your connection with her and remember how others value you as an individual.
+Visiting the giver allows you to strengthen your connection with them and remember how others value you as an individual.

 Evidence That It Works

 Seligman, M. E., Steen, T. A., Park, N., & Peterson, C. (2005).
 Positive psychology progress: empirical validation of interventions.
 American Psychologist, 60(5), 410.

 When researchers tested five different exercises, writing and delivering a Gratitude Letter showed the greatest benefit to people’s happiness one month later; however, six months after, their happiness had dropped back down to where it was before.
 This is why some researchers suggest doing this exercise once every six weeks or so.
 Participants in this study were largely white, middle-aged adults with college degrees.